Essenceia/ice_experiment/README.md

 In the makefile :
 1. Update the `DEVICE` and `PKG` to match your FPGA type.
-2. Update pin mappings to match your board if you are not using a Go board `bpp.pcf`
+2. Update pin mappings to match your board if you are not using a Go board `bsp.pcf`

 This build flow assumes your top level module is going to be called `top` and contained in the `top.v` file.
 This is a common practice, if this isn't the case for you, update all instanced of `top` in the makefile.

-If you are not running a nandland go board, update the board support package file `bsp.pcf`.

 # Required tools